 As a team, Yale was named the Dave Solomon Memorial Sports Persons of the Year by the New Haven Register for 2011.
 The award honored the Bulldogs for their community service efforts, including the annual Mandi Schwartz Marrow Donor Registration Drive at Yale (held in memory of Mandi Schwartz '10 (1988-2011) and her battle with cancer) and "Yale Bulldog PAWS (Pediatric Alliance With Student-athletes)", a program started by Zupon that pairs Yale athletic teams with pediatric patients from Yale-New Haven Hospital to serve as a support group.

 The team has also maintained a standard of academic excellence during Flygh's tenure.
 In his first two seasons the team had 35 ECAC Hockey All-Academic Team selections, leading the league in 2010-11 and tying for the league lead in 2011-12.
-The team has also had two Academic All-Ivy League selections in his first three years: Snikeris in 2010-11 and Zupon in 2012-13.
+The team has also had three Academic All-Ivy League selections in his first four years: Snikeris in 2010-11, Zupon in 2012-13 and Tara Tomimoto '13 in 2013-14.

 Flygh came to Yale after three seasons as an assistant at Harvard.
 There, he helped the Crimson to a 71-20-8 overall record, two NCAA tournament appearances, two ECAC Hockey regular season championships, two Beanpot tournament championships and one ECAC Hockey tournament championship.
 He was a part of Harvard’s perfect 22-0-0 ECAC Hockey regular season in 2007-08, the same year the Crimson advanced to the NCAA’s Frozen Four.